progressofme/TTTAI/README.md

 # Bad / Random AI's:

-Hacker - Can override one slot once a game
+Exploiter - Can give itself an extra turn when it sees a win in 2 on the board

 BadAI - All of it's moves are random